dherrera1911/dherrera1911.github.io/_posts/2024-08-21-constrained-learning-with-pytorch-parametrizations.md

 **Matrix logarithm parametrization**

+That's all we are going to show about parametrizations, but we want to show one more example of a parametrization, since everyone loves parametrizations of SPD matrices.
-To have some Linear Algebra fun, let's also implement the matrix logarithm parametrization.
-We will not go into detail on this parametrization, or use it to solve our problem, but just show how to implement it in Pytorch.
+We will not go into detail on
+this parametrization, or use it to solve our problem, but just show how to implement it in Pytorch.